Galston Gorge: Description

 Galston Gorge is a valley containing dense bushland with numerous natural features such as waterfalls and streams accessible by established walking tracks.
 At the foot of the valley, Tunks Creek Bridge crosses Tunks Creek.
 The bridge was constructed in 1893 as a McDonald timber truss one-way road bridge, and became heritage listed in 2000 under the 1977 Heritage Act.
 This bridge was built alongside another McDonald Truss bridge crossing Berowra Creek in 1893.
 These bridges were open to the public in 1895.
 Although, the McDonald Truss bridge crossing Berowra creek was washed away during a flood in 1937, which led to the replacement of the second bridge.
 It was replaced with a concrete bridge in 1937 and is the same bridge used to this day.
 The larger size of the bridge at the time provided access for fire-fighting vehicles with access between Hornsby and Dural.
 There is also a small car park located near the base of the Gorge which contains three designated car spots and the Galston Gorge track head that allows access to sections of the Great North Walk.

 Galston Road allows direct access between Galston and Hornsby Heights, and is the only road that extends through the entirety of Galston Gorge.
-Via the Gorge, travelling from Galston to Hornsby Heights takes approximately 20 to 25 minutes.
-Alternatively, detouring around the Gorge via Boundary Road takes approximately 40 to 45 minutes, and can increase significantly during peak hour times.
 From Tunks Creek Bridge to Hornsby Heights, the narrow road stretches approximately three kilometres with an average incline of 5%, and contains six hairpin corners.
 Given this, the road is challenging for longer vehicles and heavy vehicles over 7.5 m in length are prohibited.
 The road contains a guard rail along the Berowra Creek side of the road to enhance its safety however, the road is renowned for its dangerous nature.